on the BeagleBone Black

 You can check the format of connected channels in the Asterisk client with the command:

 One of the biggest complaints Allstar users have besides the lack of coherent documentation is the fact that if you are connected to a large number of nodes you get constant and annoying connect and disconnect messages.
 There is an easy way around this with a couple of configuration lines in rpt.conf.
 To disable the message except your own put the following lines in rpt.conf

-These lines already exist in the default example rpt.conf in the image.
+These lines already exist in the default rpt.conf in all hamvoip.org images.
 If you copy over another rpt.conf you will have to recreate them.